 Resorts of critical mass, offering a diversity of offerings from hotel and residential accommodation, to an array of restaurants and bars, while also providing conference and event facilities, retail, entertainment and cultural activities, and other attractions, will create tourism hubs of considerable appeal for locals and visitors alike.

 The $3.6 billion Queen’s Wharf development is set to transform Brisbane.
-The integrated resort will feature 12 football fields of open space, four hotels, 50 cafes, bar and restaurants and a 1,500-seat ballroom.
+Combined with The Star Brisbane, the precinct will feature 12 football fields of open space, four future luxury hotels, 50 restaurants, cafes and bars, world-class retail and Brisbane’s largest hotel ballroom.

 In November 2018, the Queensland Government approved an $2 billion-plus expanded Gold Coast Master Plan.